jcavalcante27/avisei-bookings-pro/replit.md

 # Overview

 This is a modern full-stack web application for an appointment scheduling system called "Avisei".
-The application is built with a TypeScript React frontend using Vite, shadcn/ui components, and Tailwind CSS for styling.
-The backend is an Express.js server with Drizzle ORM for database management and PostgreSQL as the primary database.
+The application consists of a React frontend landing page and a Node.js Express backend API.
+The backend uses PostgreSQL as the primary database with direct pg library connection.
 The system focuses on automated email notifications for appointment confirmations and reminders to reduce no-shows and improve business efficiency.

 The application appears to be designed for service-based businesses like salons, clinics, and other establishments that need professional appointment management with automated communication features.